 Santa is magical.
 One thing I know for sure is that when we believe he always seems to come and bring presents.
 I wonder how he does that?

 Both can spark lovely conversations, which don’t expose a ‘lie’.

 Magic helps children explore the world

 Jennifer L. Hartstein, PsyD, a New York-based child, adolescent, and family psychologist and contributor on CBS’ The Early Show, says:

 Young children very often live in a magical, fantasy world.
 Santa is part of that.
 The idea of Santa, and the tooth fairy, the Elf on the Shelf …. any of these things are part of the innocence and wonder of childhood.
 A child’s innocence and exploration and wonder at the world is a great thing, and we want to encourage exploration of fantasy and imagination in our children.
 Although there is fear in parents about what will happen when they find out the truth, especially for the good things, I think the enjoyment of fantasy is wonderful for them

 The magic of Christmas and Santa Claus is contagious

-Believing in Santa Claus is what makes Christmas time so magical, not just for children, but for parents seeing it through their children’s eyes.
+Believing in Santa Claus is what makes Christmas time so magical.
+And not just for children, but for their parents who are seeing it through their children’s eyes.

-But until that time, enjoy the magic of Christmas and join in the wonder of Santa that brings so much excitement to this time of year.
+But until that time, enjoy the magic of Christmas.
+Join in the wonder of Santa that brings so much excitement to this time of year.

-So the next time you see an article telling you that you’re traumatising your kids because you lie about Santa, remember the magical beliefs of Christmas can be good for them.
-And it’s OK to enjoy the magic of Christmas right alongside them, guilt-free!
+And the next time you see an article telling you that you’re traumatising your kids because you lie about Santa, remember that the magical beliefs of Christmas can be good for them.
+And it’s OK to enjoy the wonder of Christmas right alongside them.
+Guilt-free!